home • support • company • contact

 Why won't it accept my registration info?

 Both the name and the code are case-sensitive.
+(Note that your "name" might actually be an email address.)
 Make sure there are no extra spaces or other characters in either field.
-It's best to copy and paste the information directly from the registration email.
+It's best to copy and paste the information directly from your registration email.

 [^]